arsalantanvir97/pnmpro-backend-/README.md

   - Integrated wallet system for users to pay for rides and top up their wallet with cash.
 - **Driver Availability Management**:
   - Drivers can mark themselves as available or unavailable for rides.
+  - **Music Playlist Sharing**:
+  - Drivers can provide a list of available songs stored in their vehicle's database, which users can request to listen to during the ride.

 ## Technologies Used